dragonfly-science/dragonfly-website/content/work/Antipodean-albatross-case-study/content.md

 project-link-text: View tool
 CTADescriptor: some text
 CTAButton: read more
+sortorder: 1
 ---

 Action to halt the estimated annual 5 percent decline of the Antipodean albatross population is essential.
 The integrated population model and app we created allow stakeholders to explore the effects of different threats and management strategies.
 This is intended to help guide decisions to secure the future of the species.

 <!--more-->